MartijnDwars/metaborg.github.io/spoofax/tutorials/cg2014/analysis.md

 Extend the QL editor with semantic analyses to support the following editor features:

 * reference resolution
 * name-based content completion
 * type errors
 * cyclic dependency errors

 ## Name Analysis

-In Spoofax, name bindings are specified in *NaBL*.
+In Spoofax, name bindings are specified in [NaBL](http://metaborg.org/nabl/).
 NaBL stands for *Name Binding Language* and the acronym is pronounced 'enable'.
 Name binding is specified in terms of namespaces, binding instances (name declarations), bound instances (name references), scopes and imports.

 To start a new name binding specification, open `trans/analysis/names.nab`.

     module analysis/name

     imports include/QL

 ### Namespaces

 You start your name binding specification with a `namespaces` section.
 In NaBL, a namespace is a collection of names and is not necessarily connected to a specific language concept.
 Different concepts can contribute names to a single namespace.
 QL has two different namespaces for forms and questions:

     namespaces

       Form
       Question

 ### Names